open-pioneer/trails-starter/docs/internals/ServiceLayer.md

 Verification (e.g. cycle detection) has been extended to support this feature.
 Note that it is not an error if there are zero implementations of an interface: the array will simply be empty.

+## Runtime lookups

+The service layer provides an API to retrieve interface implementations at runtime (`getService` and `getServices`).
+This is a required building block for the integration with react components: when a react component calls `useService(...)`, a dynamic lookup will be triggered (the result can be cached).
+An error will be thrown if the dependency on that service has not been declared in the package's metadata (`ui.references`).

 ## Limitations

 ### Cycles are forbidden